meta data for this page

 That project, along with the linear interpolation for the intermediate years, has also provided the underlying data for the source categories 1.A.1.b, 1.A.1.c and 1.A.2.f i, where the factors include power plants, gas turbines or boilers for production of steam and hot/ warm water.
 The research project was carried out by the Franco-German Institute for Environmental research (Deutsch-Französisches Institut für Umweltforschung - DFIU) at the University of Karlsruhe and was completed in late 2002.
 The project's aim was to determine and evaluate representative emission factors for the years 1995, 2000 and 2010 for the main air pollutants produced by combustion plants and gas turbine plants in Germany that are subject to licensing requirements.
 This process consists primarily of analysing and characterising the relevant emitter structures, and the pertinent emission factors, for the year 1995, and then of updating the data for the years 2000 and 2010.
 This procedure systematically determines emission factors for the substances SOx, NOx, CO, NMVOC, dust, and N2O.
 The process differentiates between 12 coal fuels, 4 liquid fuels, 7 gaseous fuels and firewood.
 In addition, the available data relative to emission factors of other substances are also compiled; these other substances include PAH, PCDD/F, As, and Cd for combustion systems subject to licensing requirements.
 As part of another research project, completed in February 2007, for updating the National Programme in the framework of directive 2001/81/EC on national emission ceilings for certain atmospheric pollutants (“NEC Directive”), individual emission factors for the components SO2, NOx and dust were revised in keeping with recent findings.

 In 2018 and 2019 SO2, NOx, TSP, PM, CO, NH3 and Hg emission factors were revised for all large combustion plants.
 4)) For the reporting year 2016 a complete data set is available.
 In former times data were not complete.
 There was no reporting obligation of co-incineration plants.
 The large combustion data base was also the data basis of the research project (Fichtner et al. 2011) 5) which was completed in 2011.
 Since the data set was not complete that time, in some cases a revision until 2004 was necessary.
 Heavy metal emission factors are mainly the result of a comprehensive study of PRTR data, which provide information about emissions and the quality (measurement/estimated/calculated data) of large combustion plants.
 The combination of emission from PRTR and the relevant fuel data from a database called “POSO”, which contains additional data of large combustion plants, allows the determination of plant-specific emission factors.
 Due to the fact, that only some plants do really measure heavy metals, the determined emission factors were used for the whole sector (1.A.1.a).
-HCB emission factors of hard coal and black carbon emission factors for all fuels are given by the CORINAIR Guidebook 2016.
+HCB emission factors of hard coal were taken from the EMEP EEA Guidebook 2009.
+Black carbon emission factors for all fuels are given by the EMEP EEA Guidebook 2019.

 Regarding natural gas and light fuel oil SO2 emission factors were calculated by using data on the sulfur content.
 In terms of natural gas sulfur content has been measured during a project.
 Data on all important regions is available.
 The sulfur of the odorization is also considered, which is a bit conservativ, since not all plants use natural gas with odorization.
 Concerning light fuel oil, the limit value is used for emission reporting.
 It can be assumed that large combustion plants mainly use light fuel oil with a sulfur content of 1000 mg/kg while low-sulfur fuel oil is mainly used in small combustion plants.